yawaramin/scala-modules/README.md

 (= Element), which is aliased to type parameter `A`.
-This allows concrete modules to pass in values of the concrete type they've been instantiated with to the functions, and these are internally 'seen' as values of type `E` without any need for type refinemint or other type trickery.
+This allows concrete modules to pass in values of the concrete type they've been instantiated with to the functions, and these are internally 'seen' as values of type `E` without any need for type refinement or other type trickery.

 The reason for using the type alias `E` when we already have the type